-Whitening Toothpastes: Toothpastes that market whitening abilities have been shown to produce slight changes in color over time.
-These are best used for maintenance of color.
+Whitening Toothpastes: Toothpastes that market whitening abilities have been shown to produce slight changes in colour over time.
+These are best used for maintenance of colour.

 Whitening Strips: Whitening strips are great for those who want to whiten a few shades.
 However, the strips do not work for everyone, and the composition of some people’s saliva makes it difficult for the strips to adhere to the teeth.

 Professional At Home Kits: Professional at home kits provide the most flexibility and some of the best and longest lasting results.
 They work with trays that are custom fit to your mouth and a solution that will whiten the teeth.

 In-Office Whitening: In office whitening is great for those who require fast results.
 If you have a big event (wedding, graduation, etc.) that is coming up in a few days, this option whitens your teeth within an hour.
 However, this option also shows a relapse in colour in a few months.
 At our Victoria, BC dental clinic, we often supplement the in-office whitening with a take home kit so that our patients can do shade maintenance when needed.